salejandro/EGiG-MBIOD/Practical guide.md

  </br>

 4. The program hyphy estimates synonymous and non-synonymous substitution rates in a maximum likelihood (ML) phylogetic framework using different (complementary) [methods](https://www.hyphy.org/methods/selection-methods/).
-Hence, first of all, you need a phylogenetic tree with the relationships among the S sequences retained in the previous step (after comprising to unique haplotypes).
+Hence, first of all, you need a phylogenetic tree with the relationships among the Spike sequences retained in the previous step (after comprising to unique haplotypes).
 In this case, you will use the program `raxml-ng`:

       ```bash
       raxml-ng --redo --threads $theads --msa ${FILE}.S.uniq.fas --tree pars{5} --model GTR+G+I